youcef0districts/TEST/FAQ.md

 #### Does 3DC mining require allot of energy or powerful hardware?

-The mining being done through Proof of service and not proof of work, the requirement will be minimal, a simple VPS will be suffice.
+The mining being done through Proof of service and not proof of work, the requirement will be minimal, a simple VPS will suffice.

 #### What will be the collateral for node setup?